sillsdev/ptx2pdf/docs/ptx2pdf/setup.md

 number.
 Collecting the chapter label globally is almost identical to processing `\h`.

-The `\id` line is generaly useful to collect, particularly to output as part of any cropmarks.
+The `\id` line is generally useful to collect, particularly to output as part of any cropmarks.
 In addition we collect the first up to 3 characters as the book id.
 Again we do the same trick for handling the id line.
 In addition we convert space back to its normal interpretation and so any initial or final space will